bbc/newslabs-docs/docs/World-Service-Nairobi.md

 #### Regional Sources

-If you specify 'NewsWeb' as the 'Product' you will get BBC News content in English and a range of other languages, including Swahili.
+If you specify 'NewsWeb' as the 'Product' you will get BBC News content in English and a range of other languages.

 In addition to being able to specify the 'NewsWeb' as the 'Product' to get BBC News content, you can also search content from other sources.